rogerchamberlain/rogerchamberlain.github.io/modules/06/assignment.md

 The value is a variable-length field, the number of bytes depending upon a number of factors.

-For this assignment, we define the following keys: **NOTE: need to add sonic sensor**
+For this assignment, we define the following keys:

 - `0x30`	info string in UTF-8 format, maximum of 100 characters long
 - `0x31`	error string in UTF-8 format, maximum of 100 characters long